 When Hillary Clinton ran for Senate in 2000, several fundraising groups such as Save Our Senate and the Emergency Committee to Stop Hillary Rodham Clinton sprang up to oppose her.

-On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator for New York.
-As George W. Bush was still 17 days away from being inaugurated as president, from January 3–20, she simultaneously held the titles of First Lady and Senator – a first in U.S. history.
+On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator.
+Because Bill Clinton's term did not end until 17 days later, she simultaneously held the titles of First Lady and Senator – a first in U.S. history.

 In October 2001, Hillary Clinton voted for the USA Patriot Act.

-In 2001, Hillary Clinton became a U.S. Senator representing New York, serving until 2009.
+In 2001, Hillary Clinton became a U.S. Senator representing New York.

-In 2001, Hillary Clinton became a member of the Senate Committee on Budget, Committee on Environment and Public Works, Committee on Health, Education, Labor and Pensions, and Special Committee on Aging.
+In 2001, Hillary Clinton began her term as a U.S. Senator.
+She became a regular participant in the Senate Prayer Breakfast and sat on five Senate committees: Committee on Budget, Committee on Environment and Public Works, Committee on Health, Education, Labor and Pensions and Special Committee on Aging.
+She was also a member of the Commission on Security and Cooperation in Europe.

-In 2001, Hillary Clinton strongly supported the U.S. military action in Afghanistan.
+In 2001, Hillary Clinton strongly supported the U.S. military action in Afghanistan, citing it as an opportunity to combat terrorism and improve the lives of Afghan women.

 In 2001, Hillary Clinton voted against President Bush's Economic Growth and Tax Relief Reconciliation Act.